 Carjacking While Armed With a Dangerous Weapon

-A conviction for carjacking while armed with a dangerous weapon has serious consequences, including the possibility of prison time.Elements of Carjacking while Armed with a Dangerous Weapon
+A conviction for carjacking while armed with a dangerous weapon has severe consequences, including the likelihood of prison time.Elements of Carjacking while Armed with a Dangerous Weapon

 In order to convict a defendant of carjacking while armed with a dangerous weapon, the Commonwealth must prove beyond a reasonable doubt that: